RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #81

+Finished my one and only water yesterday... sad really.
+But I should be able to catchup today (I'm writing this after the fact).

 ## #80

 And finally Jess and I walked around Old Mill for a while which was good for my